skrtbhtngr/vimrc/README.md

 # My vimrc configuration!

-This is a (very) basic vim configuration having some frequently needed options set and nice plugins enabled.
+This is a basic vim configuration having some frequently needed options set and nice plugins enabled.
 I update it as and when I find something new and useful.
 It currently uses the following:

 * [vim-pathogen](https://github.com/tpope/vim-pathogen)
 * [vim-airline](https://github.com/vim-airline/vim-airline)